langchain-ai/langgraphjs/docs/docs/how-tos/index.md

 - [Time travel](time-travel.ipynb): How to navigate and manipulate graph state history once it's persisted
 - [Stream tokens](stream-tokens.ipynb): How to stream tokens and tool calls from your agent within a graph
 - [Configuration](configuration.ipynb): How to indicate that a graph can swap out configurable components

+### Design patterns

+How to apply common design patterns in your workflows:

+- [Branching](branching.ipynb): How to create branching logic in your graphs for parallel node execution